wuyenlin/pebrt/README.md

-# Thesis proejct (Q3/Q4 2021)
+# One-pose-fits-all

 This repository contains files used in the thesis done by Yen-Lin Wu in partial fulfillment of his MSc programme in Mechanical Engineering at Delft University of Technology (2021), supervised by Osama Mazhar and Jens Kober.

-The thesis aims to address the widely challenged computer vision task - Human Pose Estimation.
+The thesis aims to address the widely challenged computer vision task - 3D Human Pose Estimation.
 Different from most existing methods, we propose a novel estimating technique that discards convolutional layers, using only Transformer layers.
 On top of that, we integrate human kinemtic constraints to improve prediction accuracies and proposed a new evaluation metric that focuses on human postures, independent of human body shape, age, or gender.